-5 Pro Tips for Making the Very Best Lasagna
+5 Easy Tips to Make the Best Lasagna

 1. Start With the Right Ingredients

-All-beef is not best.
+- All-beef is not best.
 Many people use ground beef in their spaghetti sauce, but here in lasagna, pork (or sausage) is your friend; a beef-and-pork combo is particularly flavorful.
-(This highly rated lasagna recipe recommends a 1:1 beef-to-pork ratio.)
+This highly rated recipe for Homemade Lasagna recommends a 1:1 beef-to-pork ratio.)

-Use whole milk mozzarella and ricotta when possible.
+- Use whole milk mozzarella and ricotta when possible.
 Fresh is best.
-Part-skim is fine but will be blander — and this is not a dish that lends well to cutting calories.
+Part-skim is fine but will be blander — and lasagna is not a dish that lends well to cutting calories.

-Consider upping your cheese game by layering in some béchamel; this French mother sauce makes a lasagna that's absolutely dreamy by adding a layer of richness to cut the tomato sauce's tang.
+- Consider upping your cheese game by layering in some béchamel; this French mother sauce makes a lasagna that's absolutely dreamy by adding a layer of richness to cut the tomato sauce's tang.
 Try Italian Sausage and Mushroom Lasagna With Bechamel Sauce

 2. Assemble With Care

-Notes: The final layer of pasta needs to be completely covered in sauce to prevent the noodles from becoming brittle.
-Some shredded cheese should dust the top.
+- Notes: The final layer of pasta needs to be completely covered in sauce to prevent the noodles from becoming brittle.
+Some shredded cheese should blanket the top.